 • .za

 Please note that the absence of registrar locking support in these TLDs does not mean they lack security features altogether.
-They may still have other safeguards in place to protect domain ownership and prevent unauthorized transfers.
-It is important for you as the domain owner to familiarize yourself with the specific policies and security measures associated with each TLD you manage.
+They may still have other safeguards in place to protect domain ownership and prevent unauthorised transfers.
+It is important for you as the domain owner to familiarise yourself with the specific policies and security measures associated with each TLD you manage.

 Was this answer helpful?
 0 Users Found This Useful (0 Votes)